cnstrong-frontend/frontend-share/src/learn-quirks-mode-from-debugging/learn-quirks-mode-from-debugging.md

 > [W3C -> TR/cssom-view -> dom-element-clientheight](https://www.w3.org/TR/cssom-view/#dom-element-clientheight)
 > The clientHeight attribute must run these steps:
 > 1. If the element has no associated CSS layout box or if the CSS layout box is inline, return zero.
-> 2. If the element is the root element and the element’s node document is not in quirks mode, or if the element is the HTML body element and the element’s node document is in quirks mode, return the viewport height excluding the size of a rendered scroll bar (if any).
+> 2. If the element is the root element and the element’s node document is not in quirks mode, or if the element is the HTML body element and the element’s node document is **in quirks mode**, return the viewport height excluding the size of a rendered scroll bar (if any).
 > 3. Return the height of the padding edge excluding the height of any rendered scrollbar between the padding edge and the border edge, ignoring any transforms that apply to the element and its ancestors.

 ---